palerdot/react-d3-speedometer/README.md

 #### Notes
 - `0.x` versions are compatible with React & React DOM Versions (16.x)
 For every subsequent major react upgrade, `react-d3-speedometer` will be bumped to next major versions.
-For example `1.x` will be compatible with `React 17.x` so and so forth ...
+For example `1.x` will be compatible with `React 17.x` so on and so forth ...

 #### License: